 Easily browse the weekly back to school deals on your Smartphone thanks to Flipp app.
 You can search by store, item or percent off sale.
 Tapping an item will add it to your shopping list.
 You'll find all kinds of stores' weekly flyers including Target, Walmart, Office Depot, Walgreens, Kroger and more.
 Stores also are offering customers the option to order online and pick up in the store.
 If you have lots of kids in tow, this might be a simple and easy way to get your school supplies.

-Or how about a free haircut?!
+How about a free haircut?
 Remington College Cosmetology's back-to-school program, Cuts for Kids, is for students age 17 and under.
 Instructors and students provide free haircuts at two Houston-area locations the month of August.
 Make an appointment or walk in for free cuts before school starts.
 Be sure to confirm the specific hours available at each location.

 Remington College also is holding a school supply drive collecting basic supplies for local schools.
 Anyone who brings in a donation can get a free haircut, pedicure or manicure themselves!
-In the last eight years, Remington has provided more than 16,000 free haircuts in its Cuts for Kids program.
+In the last eight years, Remington has provided more than 17,000 free haircuts in its Cuts for Kids program, which is in it’s 10th year as of 2018.

-Houston Fire Department also is hosting free shots August 24, 4 pm – 6:30 pm, at Val Jahnke Training Facility.
+Houston Fire Department also is hosting free shots in August, and the remainder of the year as well.
 This is for uninsured and Medicaid children.
 They are not able to service children with CHIP insurance.

 Harris Health System also has free immunizations in August through its TroubleShooters Immunization Program nearly every day.
-Check out the list here.
+Learn more about the program here.